andrewwhitehouse/andrewwhitehouse.github.io/_posts/how-can-you-find-out.md

 That threw me initially.
 And then I started to think about ways I could reduce that uncertainty: Could I try an experiment?
 Or ask someone who might know more?

+You may not get an answer saying "do this".
+But you will be closer to the point where you've satisfied yourself that it's time to use your best judgement and act.

 It's a really useful way to help us become unstuck.
-What can we try to help us move forward?
-What information do we lack?
 Framing a situation with the right question often provides focus on what to do next.

 The next time a friend or colleague or family member says "I don't know" give them a generous nudge and ask "How can you find out?".